-Tax brackets are increased due to inflation to ensure that tax brackets reflect people’s real income.
+Tax brackets are increased due to inflation to ensure that tax brackets reflect people’s real income (inflation tax impacts).
 Inflation means credits, deductions, and exemptions are worth less, which translates to an increase in taxes paid.
 Raising the amount of the income range in each bracket shelters more income from higher rates.

 The amount of the increase is usually so small that it doesn’t affect most people’s tax brackets, but this year the brackets jumped a lot.

 - 10%: $1-11,000 for singles and $0-$22,000 for couples

 - 12%: $11,001-$44,725 for singles and $22,001-$89,450 for couples

 - 22%: $44,726-$95,375 for singles and $89,451-$190,750 for couples

 - 24%: $95,376- $182,100 for singles and at $190,751-$364,200 for couples